About the Turbines

 Turbines

-The Enercon E70 turbines are German built by Enercon and are (each) rated at 2.3MW.
+The five High Winds turbines are German-built Enercon E70 turbines, each rated at 2.3MW.
 The E70 is a popular machine and is especially useful at sites with high wind speeds.
 The rotor is three bladed and each fibreglass blade rotates clockwise.
 The length of the blade is 35.5m, the hub height is 64.0m making the height from ground to tip 99.5m.
 The rotor turns in the speed range 6.0-21.5 rpm and the rated power is produced at wind speeds of 15m/s (the equivalent of 33mph) and above.

 ENERCON storm control - ENERCON wind turbines run with a special storm control feature.
 Storm control enables reduced wind turbine operation in the event of extremely high wind speeds, and prevents typical shutdowns which cause considerable yield losses.